noisebridge/PythonClass/winter2016/flask-intro.md

     from flask import Flask
     app = Flask(__name__)

+	# never leave this on in production or someone will break your site.
+	app.debug = True

     @app.route("/")
     def hello():
         return "Hello world!"

     if __name__ == "__main__":
         app.run()
+		# app.run(0.0.0.0) # will run your site on all public IPs.
+No need to do this.
     ```

     1. Ok... how do I see my work?